river666styx/rtd-tutorial/README.rst

-Template for the Read the Docs tutorial
+MBI Snark Discord Guide
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.

-Read the tutorial here:
+This template will be used to create a Read the Docs wiki for the MBIS Discord Server.

 https://docs.readthedocs.io/en/stable/tutorial/